awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbsubnet-group.md

 `DBSubnetGroupName`  <a name="cfn-rds-dbsubnetgroup-dbsubnetgroupname"></a>
 The name for the DB Subnet Group\.
 This value is stored as a lowercase string\.
-Constraints: Must contain no more than 255 alphanumeric characters or hyphens\.
+Constraints: Must contain no more than 255 lowercase alphanumeric characters or hyphens\.
 Must not be "Default"\.
-Example: `mySubnetgroup`
+Example: `mysubnetgroup`
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)